Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 <p align="center"><img src="https://media.geeksforgeeks.org/wp-content/uploads/20240514095002/Untitled-Diagram---2024-05-14T094946432.webp" width="400" height="300" /></p>

-A multiplexer is a combinational circuit that has many data inputs and a single output, depending on control or select inputs.
+<p align="justify">A multiplexer is a combinational circuit that has many data inputs and a single output, depending on control or select inputs.
 For N input lines, log2(N) selection lines are required, or equivalently, for 2<sup>n</sup> input lines, n selection lines are needed.
 Multiplexers are also known as “N-to-1 selectors,” parallel-to-serial converters, many-to-one circuits, and universal logic circuits.
 They are mainly used to increase the amount of data that can be sent over a network within a certain amount of time and bandwidth.
-The Mux can be of different types based on input, one of them is 4x1 MUX.
+The Mux can be of different types based on input, one of them is 4x1 MUX.</p>

-The 4×1 Multiplexer which is also known as the 4-to-1 multiplexer.
+<p align="justify">The 4×1 Multiplexer which is also known as the 4-to-1 multiplexer.
 It is a multiplexer that has 4 inputs and a single output.
 The Output is selected as one of the 4 inputs which is based on the selection inputs.
-The number of the Selection lines will depend on the number of the input which is determined by the equation log<sub>2</sub>n, In 4×1 Mux the selection lines can be determined as log<sub>2</sub>4 = 2, so two selections are needed.
+The number of the Selection lines will depend on the number of the input which is determined by the equation log<sub>2</sub>n, In 4×1 Mux the selection lines can be determined as log<sub>2</sub>4 = 2, so two selections are needed.</p>

 In the Given Block Diagram I0, I1, I2, and I3 are the 4 inputs and Y is the Single output which is based on Select lines S0 and S1.

 <div style="display: flex; justify-content: space-between; align-items: center;">